FredMck/Employee/README.md

 # Employee
 System for managing a company's employee's details.
-- Uses Apache Tomcat as App Server
+- Uses Wildfly as App Server
 - CRUD Database commands using Hibernate
-- API's built using JAX-RA (Jersey).
+- API's built using JAX-RS.
 - API's require either Basic or HMAC256 Authentication.